ANISIMOV-STUDIO/IOT_App/lib/docs/adr/001-responsive-framework.md

 **Accepted** - November 2, 2025

 ## Context
-The HVAC Control application needs to run on multiple platforms (iOS, Android, Web) and support various screen sizes from small phones (iPhone SE 375x667) to large desktops (1920x1080).
+The BREEZ Home application needs to run on multiple platforms (iOS, Android, Web) and support various screen sizes from small phones (iPhone SE 375x667) to large desktops (1920x1080).
 We need a robust responsive framework that:

 1. Maintains design consistency across all screen sizes
 2. Scales UI elements proportionally